 The Assessment Centre will review your application against the eligibility criteria.
-Only eligible applications will move to the next stage.
+Only eligible and compliant applications will move to the next stage.
 Eligible applications will be considered through a targeted non-competitive grant process.
-If eligible, we will consider your application on its merits.
+If eligible, the Assessment Centre will apply the funding formula to your application.